iTwin/imodel-native/iModelBridgeCore/RealityModFramework/Properties/readme.txt

-Thumbnail dll for Raster, PointCloud and STM.
+Properties dll for Raster, PointCloud and STM.